hellerve/blog/wip/Scheme_Macros_IV:_Deconstructing_Classes.md

 orders of magnitude more primitive and clunky, but it was a fun little exercise and taught me more about object-oriented programming than that dreaded third semester in college when I had to implement design patterns in Java.

+It also was an excuse for me to dive deeper into how a better function templating system could work.
+Above we mostly just interpolated `define` forms and pushed them into `eval`.
+This could very simply be abstracted into a neater API that better expresses your intent without having to wade through all of the boilerplate.
+Dynamically generating functions is fun, but maybe next time we’ll learn how we can have the cake and eat it, too.

 I hope you got as much out of reading this as I got out of writing it!
 See you very soon!